 In its heyday, tinplate from Aberdulais was exported across the globe, until the Americans moved to protect their own infant industry and slapped huge tariffs on tinplate imports.
 Aberdulais’ days were numbered.

 Except it didn’t turn out quite like that.
-A century on – in 1980 – the National Trust acquired Aberdulais Falls and today the famous waterfall is back in business, generating ‘green’ electricity for the nation.
+A century on – in 1980 – the National Trust acquired Aberdulais Tinworks and Waterfall and today the power of water generates ‘green’ electricity for the nation.
 History is repeating itself (although the Spanish are welcome visitors now rather than mortal enemies).

 Little remains of Aberdulais’ early history.
-But 30 years of restoration and conservation by the Trust have brought the tinplate era back to life.
-The waterwheel turns in the original wheel pit; interpretational panels paint vivid pictures of what the scene before you would have been like back then.
+But 30+ years of restoration and conservation by the Trust have brought the tinplate era back to life.
+The waterwheel turns in the original wheel pit; interpretation and films paint vivid pictures of what life was like.

 Local schoolchildren recount on film the stories of their forbears, who were put to work from the age of eight.
 And descendants of the tinplate workers recall the tales handed down to them by their great grandmothers and fathers.

-On quieter days, it becomes more benign, offering food and refreshment to the resident colony of Daubenton bats, not to mention a host of birds like dippers, wagtails and even the occasional kingfisher.
+On quieter days, it becomes more benign, offering food and refreshment to the resident colony of Daubenton bats, not to mention a host of birds like Dippers, Wagtails and Heron's.